DexSinGrasp: Learning a Unified Policy for Dexterous Object Singulation and Grasping in Densely Cluttered Environments: Conclusion

+We conduct real-world experiments using a uFactory xArm6 robot equipped with a LEAP Hand and two side-view RealSense D435 RGB-D cameras, as shown in Fig.~\ref{fig:grasp_rw}.
+The synchronized RGB-D data from both cameras are converted into point clouds, transformed to the world frame using calibrated extrinsics, and fused into a single scene point cloud, which is further refined using the Iterative Closest Point (ICP) algorithm.
+A predefined crop around the clutter center removes background noise, and the fused cloud is downsampled to 1,024 points before being fed into the vision-based policy.

+We accomplish singulation and grasping for D-8, R-8, irregular clutter and practical clutter consisting of previously unseen practical objects randomly arranged in the real-world environment and conduct 20 trials for each setting (5 settings for practical clutter).
+To further improve sim-to-real transfer, we additionally retrained the teacher policy with domain randomization on hand joint damping, stiffness, and friction (hand friction varies from 0.7 to 1.8 and table friction varies from 0.4 to 1.3 in Isaac Gym).
+As shown in Tab.~\ref{tab:real}, the GraspReward-Only baseline struggles in cluttered environments due to the lack of singulation.
+In contrast, the Multi-Stage method suffers from the sensitivity to sim-to-real discrepancies, often causing failures when singulation generates unseen configurations.
+Notably, in practical clutter, our policy achieves a 61\% success rate in a zero-shot setting, demonstrating strong generalization across both shape and spatial configurations, even though it was trained solely on a cuboid-shaped curriculum.

-Our proposed approach demonstrates that a unified reinforcement learning framework can effectively integrate object singulation and grasping in densely or randomly cluttered environments using dexterous robotic hands.
-By unifying singulation and grasping, our method not only achieves higher grasp success rates and improved efficiency compared to traditional multi-stage approaches but also enables the dexterous hand to perform subtle non-prehensile maneuvers—such as nudging or sliding obstacles—directly during the grasping process.
-The integration of clutter arrangement curriculum learning and policy distillation further enhances the generalization of the vision-based policy, ensuring successful skill transfer from simulation to real-world applications.
-Additionally, the introduction of various cluttered grasping environments provides a comprehensive testbed for evaluating performance across various clutter configurations, reinforcing the superiority of our approach over conventional methods.
+Our proposed approach demonstrates that a unified RL framework can effectively integrate object singulation and grasping in SNCs using dexterous hands.
+By unifying singulation and grasping, our method not only achieves higher grasp success rates and improved efficiency compared to traditional multi-stage approaches but also enables subtle maneuvers directly with finger dexterity.
+The combination of clutter arrangement curriculum learning and policy distillation further enhances the generalization of the vision-based policy, ensuring successful skill transfer from simulation to the real world, and from seen blocks to unseen objects.
+Additionally, the introduction of various cluttered grasping environments provides a comprehensive testbed for evaluating performance across various clutter configurations.
+Interestingly, a curriculum trained solely on cuboid objects exhibits strong zero-shot generalization to diverse practical clutters, suggesting that spatial relationships—rather than geometric variations alone—are critical to grasping in densely cluttered environments and validating our curriculum design.

-Future work can extend these promising results by addressing more complex object arrangements and incorporating a broader range of object shapes and dynamic clutter scenarios to push the limits of the current framework.
-Improving robustness in real-world settings by mitigating challenges such as sensor noise and sim-to-real discrepancies, as well as exploring alternative learning paradigms—including imitation learning and hierarchical control strategies—will be crucial for advancing dexterous manipulation.
-These directions offer valuable pathways toward developing a robust, general-purpose robotic system capable of efficient and reliable object retrieval in increasingly unstructured environments.